There are many organic fertilizer products available online.

 By the way, there are some companies who seem to have their hearts in the right place, but I just can't recommend them because I don't like some of the organic fertilizer ingredients they're blending together.
 I'm not trying to pick on them, though.

 SCD Bio Ag (Similar To EM)

-Good price and a really nice combination of fish and seaweed.
-Update: I actually now sell it here.
-And I've actually partially moved away from fish products in favor of ocean water products, because the results can be incredible and ocean water is much more sustainable.
-I also sell an ocean water product here.
+Good price and a really nice liquid fish hydrolysate.
+I've actually partially moved away from fish products in favor of ocean water products, because the results can be incredible and ocean water is much more sustainable.

 Dr. Earth Organic 5 Tomato Vegetable Herb Fertilizer, 12-Pound